-The Alfonso Ortiz Center for Intercultural Studies provides funding for projects that align with the mission of the center:
+The Alfonso Ortiz Center for Intercultural Studies provides awards in support for projects that align with the mission and goals of the center.

 The Center supports multiple and varied programs that bridge the worlds of academia and the wider community.
 These interdisciplinary programs include sponsorship of public lectures, museum programs for the public, and community exchange through workshops, projects, and collaborations.

 We encourage UNM faculty, graduate students and staff to submit award requests for projects that create opportunities for collaboration and dialogue between the university and the wider community.

 The center funds projects in one or multiple categories described below.

 Education: This category supports the costs of educational activities related to the project, such as public lectures, classroom instructional materials, project-related publications, and audio visual components.
 Funds in this category can be used to support speakers, films and videos, and brochures or hand-outs.

 Public Outreach: This category supports activities and materials relating to outreach and communication with collaborating partners, such as community representatives or organizations.
 It also includes support for project promotion through press kits, media contacts, and website information.
 Limited non-food costs for receptions may also be included.

 Exhibit Support: This category includes support for the planning and implementation of exhibits, including funds for guest curators, community collaborators, and consultants, in addition to the typical costs of exhibit production and installation.

 The amount of funding for awards varies according to the Center's annual budget allocation.

 How long is the application process?